pantheon-systems/documentation/source/content/cygwin-windows.md

 description: Learn how to install and configure Cygwin on Windows computers for Pantheon sites.
 tags: [local]
 categories: [develop]
-deprecated: true
-deprecatednote: Terminus is no longer supported on Windows, and this document is unmaintained.
-See the [Terminus Support](/platform-considerations/#terminus-support) section of Platform Considerations for more information.
 ---

 <Alert title="Warning" type="danger" >

 This guide is unmaintained.
-For Windows 10 users, we recommend using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+For Windows 10 users, we recommend using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to create a Linux environment on Windows.
+Once you've installed the Subsystem, follow the instructions in the [Terminus Manual](/terminus/install/).

 </Alert>